allegheny-college-cmpsc-105-spring-2024/data-insight-starter/_report/05_recommendations.md

 nav: true
 ---

-Lettuce can be grown with hydroponics.
+Instructions

-- TODO: pretending that you ate at the restaurant, write a paragraph review as a food critic and restaurant owner.
+- TODO: write a markdown header that says `Conclusions`
-  - gatorgrade will check for at least 150 words.
+- TODO: gatorgrade will look for a minimum of 50 words.
-  - NB that something you write will be quoted later by the author of the website.
+- TODO: please write about broad significance of your project
-- TODO: make a link in markdown to the site that you reviewed
+- TODO: For example, based on your insight, what recommendations could you make to others?
-- TODO: push your changes and make sure that the link works online!
+- TODO: remove all unneeded text